On Misfits & Writing

 A column dedicated to art and literature and misfits and all things weird.

 How are you?
 I hope that you and your loved ones are well and safe during this surreal time.
 As we near the end of our summer, our world has not yet healed.
 In the grip of a global coronavirus pandemic, we are simultaneously facing another far-reaching pandemic, one that has grown, mutated, and perpetuated in our nation for centuries: the continued police violence and systemic racism against immigrants, Black, Native American, and Latinx peoples.
 As I write this, I think about what it means for me to be a person-of-color, and how racism and xenophobia intersect within and between cultures.
 I think about the racism I've witnessed in Asian people against other races.
-I think about my privilege of being born in the United States, of being an English-speaker, and because of my education.
+I think about my privilege of being born in the United States, of being educated, of being a native English-speaker.
 I think about what culpability and responsibility mean, about the power of anti-racism, and about what I can do as an artist and educator to help combat racism, violence, and xenophobia.
-Over these past several months, I've donated to multiple community bond funds that fund organizations helping to rebuild Black communities, and organizations that provide legal support for people who have been arrested by police during BLM protests.
+Over these past several months, I've donated to multiple community bonds that fund organizations helping to rebuild Black communities.
+I've donated to organizations that provide legal support for people who have been arrested by police during BLM protests.
 (If you, too, are interested in supporting and donating to community bond funds, BLM, and other community-centered and social justice organizations, check out this link).
-In the summer writing class that I co-taught at CSU Stanislaus, undergrads read about and discussed the complexities of how race and inequity intersect within health care and science.
-I know that there is so much more work to do, individually and as a society.
+In the online summer course that I co-taught at CSU Stanislaus, undergrads read/wrote about and discussed the complexities of how race and inequity intersect within health care and science.
+There is so much more work to do, individually and as a society.
 I will continue to keep my heart and mind open to learning about how to do and be better, to fight for social justice and to combat racism, until my last day on Earth.

-In recent weeks, I've been writing a little flash.
-But nothing ever gets finished, nothing ever feels like it will get finished.
-I've been falling behind in attending the weekly writing workshops led by my wonderful friends.
-I'm not ready yet for people to see my work or to really even know that I've been trying.
-With the scant writing that I've been doing, the hours and days and weeks and months quarantined at home has been filled with other types of projects.
-I've found a sense of satisfaction in physical labor, in building and digging things in my backyard.
+In the hours and days and weeks and months of quarantine, I've filled my time with physical projects.
+I've found a sense of satisfaction in physical labor, in building and digging things in my backyard, in completing small tasks.
 I've pounded in concrete stakes with a mallet.
 I've hauled dirt and lugged bags of mulch.
 I've pruned everything.
-I painted a table purple.
-I've also begun doing things inside my home, trying to find small daily projects that don't cost much/any money, like moving around ceiling light fixtures or rugs or picture frames, baking and cooking new dishes, making the densest first loaf of bread any human has probably ever made or tried to consume.
-I've been curriculum planning for a new writing workshop for graduate students at CSU Stanislaus that I'll be co-teaching this Fall 2020 and Spring 2021.
+I painted a table bright purple.
+I've also begun doing things inside my home, trying to find small daily projects, like moving around ceiling light fixtures or rugs or picture frames, baking and cooking new dishes, making the densest first loaf of bread any human has probably ever made or tried to consume.
+I've been curriculum planning for a weekly graduate writing workshop series that I'll be co-teaching at CSU Stanislaus this Fall 2020 and Spring 2021.
 I've been sewing face masks.
-I've found that finding and completing small tasks each day help me to feel like time is still moving, that life is still going, that the Earth is still spinning on its axis, that we are moving forward towards a vaccine and cure for the Covid-19 pandemic.
+Finding and completing small tasks each day helps me to feel like time is still moving, that life is still going, that the Earth is still spinning on its axis, that we are moving forward towards a vaccine and cure for the Covid-19 pandemic, towards a more equitable world.

 How are you?
 If you are reading this, I hope that you are safe and well.
 I miss you!
 It's been a roller coaster these past several months.
 The pandemic, quarantine, masks, cutting my own hair.
 The grief pervading every action, activity, gesture, interaction.
 The grief for everyone the world has lost to the Covid-19 pandemic.
 The grief for their families and loved ones.
 I'm heartbroken knowing that our world will never be the same.